MaastrichtU-IDS/dsri-documentation/docs/argo-install.md

 ## Install OpenShift client

-You might also need to install the `oc` client, see the [install documentation page](/dsri-documentation/docs/openshift-install).
+You will need to have the `oc` client installed, see the [install documentation page](/dsri-documentation/docs/openshift-install).

+> It will allow you to [authenticate to the OpenShift cluster](/dsri-documentation/docs/openshift-login) using `oc login` .

 ## Uninstall Argo client